Popular Searches

 ___________________

-*LAFCO’s maps of DUCs in Los Angeles County were updated on July 3, 2019.
-These maps are based upon data obtained from the 2012-2016 American Communities Survey (ACS).
-The ACS is compiled by the Bureau of the Census, a divisioin of the United States Department of Commerce.
-The current maps replace earlier versions of LAFCO’s maps of DUCS in Los Angeles County (originally the 2005-2009 ACS, and later the 2009-2013 ACS).
+*LAFCO’s maps of DUCs in Los Angeles County were updated on December 8, 2022.
+These maps are based upon data obtained from the 2016-2020 American Community Survey (ACS).
+The ACS is compiled by the Bureau of the Census, a division of the United States Department of Commerce.
+The GIS data was sourced from the California Department of Water Resources Disadvantaged Communities Data layer and used to create the DUC maps.
+The current maps replace earlier versions of LAFCO’s maps of DUCS in Los Angeles County (originally the 2005-2009 ACS, the 2009-2013 ACS and the 2014-2018 ACS).